multiRH/docu/README.md

 This a documentation guide for:

 1. Basic commands for git
-2. Creation of a python environment
+2. How to create a Python environment

 To learn markdown: [Markdown Cheat-sheet](https://www.markdownguide.org/cheat-sheet/)